 Delving into the American southern tradition of fried chicken, in this classicly simple recipe, Garten offers a crispy yet tender chicken that doesn't tie you to the stove.
 She starts by frying the flour coated chicken pieces for a crisp exterior and then finishes the chicken in the oven to turn golden brown while maintaining its moisture.
 Just like grandma used to make it, soaking the chicken in buttermilk acts as a tenderizer, so be sure to plan ahead to let your chicken marinate overnight in the refrigerator for the juiciest fried chicken ever.

-- When ready to book, preheat the oven to 350 degrees Fahrenheit.
+When ready to cook, preheat the oven to 350 F.

-- Pour vegetable oil into a large heavy-bottomed stockpot to a depth of 1 inch and heat to 360 degrees Fahrenheit on a thermometer.
+Pour vegetable oil into a large heavy-bottomed stockpot to a depth of 1 inch and heat to 360 F on a thermometer.

-- Remove the chicken from the oil and place each piece on a metal baking rack set on a sheet pan.
-Allow the oil to return to 360 degrees Fahrenheit before frying the next batch.
+Remove the chicken from the oil and place each piece on a metal baking rack set on a sheet pan.
+Allow the oil to return to 360 F before frying the next batch.

-- When all the chicken is fried, bake for 30 to 40 minutes at 350 degrees Fahrenheit or until the chicken is no longer pink inside.
+When all the chicken is fried, bake for 30 to 40 minutes at 350 F or until the chicken is no longer pink inside.
 Serve hot.